SergioNavadijo/entrena_strength/content/project/thebook.md

 +++
-title = "The AGG Strength book" description = "The definitive physical preparation guide for Aesthetic Group Gymnastics." date = 2014-11-18T02:13:50Z author = "My name"
+title = "The AGG Strength book" description = "A preparation guide for Aesthetic Group Gymnastics." date = 2014-11-18T02:13:50Z author = "My name"
 +++

 ## About the book

-For years, I have been asked by numerous teams and coaches to do online training programs or to come and give seminars.
+I am constantly asked by numerous teams and coaches to do online training programs or to come and give seminars.

 However, I wouldn't feel comfortable just sending an online program with exercises or speaking about training for a half hour and hope that it would provide the results that you want.
 I need to be sure that you will know how to do the exercises with proper technique and without hurting yourself.